 Rest assured, our lawyers will work hard to defend you so that you are not saddled with the consequences of a criminal conviction for sexual assault with a weapon.
 Even if the deck is stacked against you, we can canvass a range of sentencing options with the prosecutor to give you the best result possible.
 To learn more about potential non-criminal resolutions, please visit our resolutions page, or read our FAQ on resolutions and other sentencing options.

-Defending Sexual Assault with a Weapon Charges in Surrey
+Defending Sexual Assault with a Weapon Charges in Saskatchewan

-What are the best defences to sexual assault with a weapon charges in Surrey?
+What are the best defences to sexual assault with a weapon charges in Saskatchewan?

-- Factual Innocence: This is usually the strongest defence because the facts and the evidence do not support you being there, applying force to the complainant, lack of consent, or other basic elements of the offence.
+- Factual Innocence: This is usually the strongest defence because the facts and the evidence do not support you being there, using a weapon, lack of consent, or other basic elements of the offence.
 This could include:

 - Consent: If the complainant consented to the sexual touching you cannot be convicted of sexual assault with a weapon.
 It is important to remember that the complainant must have consented to all sexual touching at the time that the touching took place.
 Consent must be express – it cannot be implied.
 Consent cannot be granted if it is obtained by force, threats, fear, fraud, or the exercise of authority.
 It is important to note as well that you cannot consent to the infliction of intentional bodily harm.

 - No Weapon: If you can challenge the element of the offence that requires you to have carried, used or threatened a real or imitation weapon, then it will be difficult for the Crown to convict you of this offence.
-Bear in mind, however, that you can still be charged with the lesser offence of sexual assault.
+Bear in mind, however, that you can still be convicted of the lesser offence of sexual assault.